 Now is also a good time to set a score goal if you haven't already.
 The minimum score you should be aiming for is a 3, since this is the lowest passing score.
 However, if you scored a 3 or higher on this first practice exam, it's a good idea to set your goal score even higher.
 Getting a 4 or a 5 on the AP Calculus AB exam looks more impressive to colleges, and it can sometimes get you more college credit.

 Step 3: Focus Your Studying on Weak Areas

 You should now have a good idea of what subject areas or skills you need to work on in order to raise your score.
-If there are specific content areas you need to work on, review them by going over your notes, reading a review book, and answering multiple-choice and free-response questions that focus specifically on those topics.
+If there are specific content areas you need to work on, review them by going over your notes, reading a review book, and/or answering multiple-choice and free-response questions that focus specifically on those topics.

 Take timed quizzes or time yourself for quizzes that aren't automatically timed.
 (On the real exam, you'll get about two minutes for multiple-choice questions you can't use a calculator to solve, a little more than three minutes for multiple-choice questions where you can use a calculator, and 15 minutes per free-response question.)
 Taking multiple practice quizzes and tests will help you become more familiar with the pacing needed for the AP exam.